|

 The Union

-Pacific provided an A-B-B set of E-units for the trip from
+Pacific provided an A-B-B set of E-unit diesels for the trip from

 Salt Lake City back to Kansas City.
 Per Al Phillips, these